Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/07-LAB_SC_100_Lab3_Ex2_Data classification framework.md

 <validation step="8c2f8278-828f-407f-91b8-f930a4318959" />

+    >**Success!** You have successfully published and auto-applied the retention label to all documents that contain project IDs.

 ### Review

-In this lab, you have completed the following:
+In this excercise, you have completed the following:
 - Created a custom sensitive information Type.
 - Created a retention label.
 - Published and auto-applied the retention label to all documents that contain project IDs.

 ### You have successfully finished the exercise.
-Click on **Next** to move on to the next one.
+Click on **Next** to move on to the next excercise.